cgu-swebe-2019/rebelbogota.github.io/README.md

 # Welcome!

 What is globalization?
-<a href="https://www.economicscience.org/page/conference/2018-north-american-esa-conference-antigua-guatemala" target="_blank"> A North American </a> Experimental Economics Meeting
-held in <a href="https://www.theguardian.com/travel/2018/mar/30/antigua-guatemala-city-guide-what-to-see-where-to-eat-drink-stay" target="_blank"> Central America</a>
-organized by a <a href="http://www.urosario.edu.co/rebel" target="_blank"> South American Lab.</a>
+A <a href="https://www.economicscience.org/page/conference/2018-north-american-esa-conference-antigua-guatemala" target="_blank"> North American </a> Experimental Economics Meeting held in <a href="https://www.theguardian.com/travel/2018/mar/30/antigua-guatemala-city-guide-what-to-see-where-to-eat-drink-stay" target="_blank"> Central America</a> organized by a <a href="http://www.urosario.edu.co/rebel" target="_blank"> South American </a> Lab.

 <a href="http://www.urosario.edu.co/2018ESA/inicio/" target="_blank"> Click here to go to the official Conference Site</a>